 I get one every 4 to 6 weeks depending on how busy or stressed I am.
 I see it as an investment in myself and my own health.
 It is the essence preventative health care.

 And it is a way for me to mother myself.
 I have been saying this for years: if you don’t take good care of yourself, it is impossible to take good care of your child.

 If you are like me, you want to get every penny’s worth of relaxation out of your massage appointment.
-So here are few tricks and tips I have picked up over the last ten years of giving (I have been an LMT for over ten years) and receiving massages.
+So here are few tricks and tips I have picked up over the last ten years of giving and receiving massages.

 1. Get to your appointment a little bit early and absolutely on time.
 Not just out of respect for your therapists time, but so you don’t feel like you are a chicken running around with it’s head cut off.
 It will take you much longer to get into a relaxed state, once on the table, if you feel rushed from being late.